dart-lang/site-www/src/content/tools/pub/cmd/pub-upgrade.md

 resolved versions, and returns a list of the changed constraints.
 Can be applied to [specific dependencies](#upgrading-specific-dependencies).

+### `--unlock-transitive`

+When used with a list of packages to unlock, first the transitive closure of those packages' dependencies (in the current resolution) is computed, and all those packages are unlocked.

 {% render 'pub-problems.md' %}